sutbult/redux-cpp/README.md

 ## Installation

 All Redux-cpp source code is contained within a single header.
-The easiet way to install Redux-cpp is simply to drop it inside your project.
+The easiest way to install Redux-cpp is simply to drop it inside your project.
 Examples and unit tests can easiest be compiled with [CMake](https://cmake.org/).
 The respository has no dependencies except the standard library.